-Instead of spacing my lettuce seedlings out, as you would if you wanted to grow a lovely large ball of an iceberg lettuce; I sowed seeds of Mr Fothergill’s Lettuce ‘Saladin’ a little more thickly, to create a packed row of lettuce seedlings that I used as ‘cut and come again’ lettuce plants.
+Instead of spacing my lettuce seedlings out, as you would if you wanted to grow a lovely large ball of an iceberg lettuce; I sowed seeds of Mr Fothergill’s Lettuce ‘Saladin’ thickly, to create a packed row of lettuce seedlings that I used as ‘cut and come again’ lettuce plants.
 You can see the row of ‘Saladin’ lettuces – they’re the second row in from the right hand side, next to the double row of Rocket plants.

 Chiltern Seeds Chinese Kale ‘Kailaan’

 I purchased my Chinese Kale ‘Kailaan’ seeds from Chiltern Seeds.
 My Chinese Kale ‘Kailaan’ plants grew less strongly in this rather dull spot, compared to when I’ve grown these plants away from the shade, in a brighter, sunnier location.
 I sowed my plants closer together than they liked and I didn’t end up with as many plants as I had hoped.

 I adore Chinese Kale ‘Kailaan’; the raw leaves, stems, and flower buds have a lovely fresh, pea-like flavour.
 Chinese Kale ‘Kailaan’ tastes sweet, succulent, and delicious!